 The NCGC will then make its recommendation to the Board and arrange to meet with the shortlisted candidates to (i) assess the suitability of each candidate; (ii) communicate to the candidates the level of commitment expected (including time commitment); and (iii) provide sufficient information for the candidates to make an informed decision on accepting the role.
 The Board will then deliberate on the recommendation of the NCGC.
-Upon the Board's approval, the Company will seek IMDA's approval, in accordance with the requirement set out in the Postal Services Act 1999.
+Upon the Board's approval, the Company will seek the approvals of IMDA and MAS, in accordance with the requirements set out in the Postal Services Act 1999 and the Payment Services Act 2019.